Master’s Degree Information

-Practice/Administrative Residency Requirements
+Practice and Administrative Residency Requirements

-Graduate students in this curriculum will be accepted into a two-year residency program to be completed simultaneously with coursework and related program requirements for the MS degree.
+Graduate students in this curriculum will participate in a two-year residency program to be completed simultaneously with coursework and related program requirements for the MS degree.
 Over the two-year duration of the program residents will complete the learning objectives of both PGY1 and PGY2 residency programs.
 Rotations will include the essential elements for a pharmacy practice residency to ensure competence as a qualified caregiver is achieved, but elective rotations will be planned based on the experience, needs and preferences of the graduate student as well as the sponsoring organization.

 Residency programs include the following core training components:

-Maintenance of clinical competence during the graduate experience is essential to meeting the competency expectations of the graduate students.
+- Clinical Experience: Maintenance of clinical competence during the graduate experience is essential to meeting the competency expectations of the graduate students.
 Students and sponsoring organizations will have considerable flexibility in pursuing clinical experiences throughout the first and second years based on the needs and career aspirations of the graduate student.

-The majority of the second year will be dedicated to experiential learning and practical application of knowledge and experiences of the first year.
+- Leadership and Administrative Experience: The majority of the second year will be dedicated to experiential learning and practical application of knowledge and experiences of the first year.
 During this year the graduate student develops expertise in departmental leadership and administration, quality improvement and patient safety, automation and informatics as it applies to pharmacy services, policy development, interdepartmental relationships and collaboration, human resource management, and current trends in the profession of pharmacy.
 Additional experiences may be acquired related to association management (NCAP) and regulatory governing organizations (NCBOP, NC Medicaid).